kimkwanka/cF-movie-api/README.md

 ### Data Access Layer / Models
 This layer contains the logic for accessing persistent data (database, Redis server, etc.) - either directly or via an ORM / ODM Model.

+## Authentication / Authorization

+Authentication and authorization is realized using [JWTs](https://jwt.io/) and refresh token rotation with silent refresh.
+As the refresh tokens are provided as http-only, secure cookies it is imperative that the backend uses an encrypted HTTPS connection in production or the cookies can't be set by the server and therefore, auth won't be persistant.
+This is not an issue in development as most browsers ignore the "secure" setting from "localhost" and cookies can be set regardless.

 ## Getting started